Linear Functions to the Extended Reals: Extended subgradients

 1em An important fact in convex analysis is that a \emph{closed} (i.e. lower semicontinuous) convex function $g$ is the pointwise supremum of a family of affine functions.
+Restating, closed convex epigraphs are the intersection of a family of non-vertical closed halfspaces.
+Using affine extended functions, we can drop the \emph{non-vertical} requirement and recover all convex epigraphs, i.e. characterize all convex functions.
+(They are no longer closed because a vertical tangent plane does not enclose a closed set, i.e. the epigraph of a linear extended function of nonzero rank is not closed.)

-We have the following analogue. \begin{proposition}[Supremum characterization] A function $g: \reals^d \to \reals \cup \{\infty\}$ is convex if and only if it is the pointwise supremum of a family of affine extended functions. \end{proposition} \begin{myproof} $(\impliedby)$ Let $H$ be a family of affine extended functions and let $g(x) := \sup_{h \in H} h(x)$.
+\begin{proposition}[Supremum characterization] A function $g: \reals^d \to \extreals$ is convex if and only if it is the pointwise supremum of a family of affine extended functions. \end{proposition} \begin{myproof} $(\impliedby)$ Let $H$ be a family of affine extended functions and let $g(x) := \sup_{h \in H} h(x)$.
 The epigraph of each affine extended function is a convex set (Observation \ref{obs:affine}), and $g$'s epigraph is the intersection of these, hence a convex set, so $g$ is convex.

 $(\implies)$ Suppose $g$ is convex; let $H$ be the set of affine extended functions minorizing $g$.
 We show $g(x) = \sup_{h \in H} h(x)$.